Abass Bundu: Presidential campaign

 In 1996, Bundu formed his own political party and ran for president in Sierra Leone.
 His bid was unsuccessful.

 Alleged corruption and exoneration

-In 1996 Bundu was prosecuted for alleged illegal sale of Sierra Leone passports under the immigration investment programme.
-In October 2005 Government of Sierra Leone dropped the prosecution and publicly exonerated Bundu of any wrongdoing based on new evidence which, had it been available in 1996, would not have given rise to any prosecution.
+In 1996, Bundu was prosecuted for alleged illegal sale of Sierra Leone passports under the immigration investment programme.
+In October 2005, the government of Sierra Leone dropped the prosecution and publicly exonerated Bundu of any wrongdoing based on new evidence which, had it been available in 1996, would not have given rise to any prosecution.